 Company culture doesn’t just exist in a vacuum–it needs people to make it real.

-That’s why we’ve created our 13 Convexity tribes to take responsibility for different aspects of our framework and find better ways to put our values into practice.
+That’s why we’ve created our 13 Convexity guilds to take responsibility for different aspects of our framework and find better ways to put our values into practice.

 Here’s how it works: let’s say you’re a Repeatable Solutions representative.
 During one of your sales discovery meetings, you might hear a useful nugget of information.
 It’s so useful that you decide to document it in Trello and recommend it for inclusion in our onboarding modules.